brahmanand108/To-deploy-4-tier-Azure-Vnet-for-web-applications-using-Terraform/README.md

 # Description

   This project includes implementation of 4-tier Azure Virtual network for a web application.
-  The resources implemented are as follows:
+  The resources implemented are as follows

     - Azure virtual machine
     - Creating and managing azure virtual network
     - Working with load balancers such as Azure application gateway